openstenoproject/plover/doc/installation.rst

 running Plover.

 .. note::
-    The pre-built Plover distribution will **not work** on macOS 11 Big Sur due to an issue with Python 3.6; you will have to :doc:`build Plover from source<from_source>`
+    The official Plover builds will **not work** on macOS 11 Big Sur due to an issue with Python 3.6; try using this `unofficial Big Sur build`_.

-    against Python 3.7 or later.
+.. _`unofficial Big Sur build`: https://github.com/sammdot/plover/releases/tag/v4.0.0.dev8+235

 Windows
 -------